jcarduino/rtl_433_2db/README.md

 Please use as example only and customze as you wish.
 It is ment as an example how to handle output, running it as subprocess.

 Todo: working now on some error detection when database connection fails.
+The code is based on my fork of rtl_433, so it needs customising to your devices.